top of page

 Vintage photo of students writing

 Did you know that some punctuation rules are optional?
-Now, I’m not talking about bending the rules in your experimental fiction class or leaving out punctuation to sound more relatable.
+Now, I’m not talking about bending the rules in your experimental fiction class or leaving out punctuation in your texts.
 I’m talking about punctuation that can go either way, depending on your preference.

-An obvious choice that comes to mind in the Oxford (serial) comma.
+An obvious choice that comes to mind is the Oxford (serial) comma, particularly in simple horizontal lists.
 But that's an editorial minefield, so I'll leave it for another post.
-Today, I'll be covering the use of commas after introductory clauses (i.e. words at the start of a sentence that provide additional information or modify the meaning.)
-But there’s a bit of confusion about when you can and can’t do this, so here are 3 quick and dirty rules you can follow:
+Today, I'll be covering the use of commas after introductory clauses (i.e. words at the start of a sentence that provide additional information or modify the meaning).
+But there’s a bit of confusion about when these are optional and when they aren't, so here are 3 quick and dirty rules you can follow:

 If the introductory phrase has a preposition (e.g. in, for, with, between, before, etc.) and less than 4 words (this number depends on your style guide), a comma is optional.